 How to Apply.
-Application forms for all graduate programs may be obtained from Graduate Admissions, School of Nursing, Indiana University Medical Center, 1232 West Michigan Street, Indianapolis, Indiana 46202.
+Application forms for all graduate programs may be obtained from the Coordinator, Graduate Programs, School of Nursing, Bloomington Office, 1407 East Tenth Street, Indiana University, Bloomington, Indiana 47401.

-Baccalaureate degree graduates will: (1) present all necessary forms required by the University, (2) submit official, original, sealed transcripts from each post-high school educational institution attended, including colleges, universities, and diploma schools of nursing (compilations on one transcript are not acceptable), and (3) pay as directed the \$10 application fee required of all applicants who are new to the University.
+Baccalaureate degree graduates will (1) present all necessary forms required by the University, (2) submit official, original, sealed transcripts from each post-high school educational institution attended, including colleges, universities, and diploma schools of nursing (compilations on one transcript are not acceptable), and (3) pay as directed the application fee required of all applicants who are new to the University.